 clean up will have their access time bumped, which might prevent

 On success, 0 is returned.
-If the configuration was invalid (invalid syntax, missing
+If the configuration was syntactically invalid (syntax errors,

 65 is returned (